zhiroul2/finalproject/results.md

   DataSets and result:

  Data correction:
-  we have two function included, and both read data from the file
+  we have two function included which are the edgeData and nodeData, and both read data from the file and take the data points out.
+For the nodeData, it contains  the node ID, x coordinate, and y coordinate in a row, and we just need to take the x and y out to locate the node location on the map; for the edgeData it is consisted of 4 parts edgeID, startNode, endNode, and the distance from start to end.
+What we do is take those data out and store them into our map, and we do operation on it.

    dataTest.cpp: